Apartheid: Asians during apartheid

-Chinese South Africanswho were descendants of migrant workers who came to work in the gold mines around Johannesburg in the late 19th century – were initially either classified as "Coloured" or "Other Asian" and were subject to numerous forms of discrimination and restriction.
-It was not until 1984 that South African Chinese, increased to about 10,000, were given the same official rights as the Japanese, to be treated as whites in terms of the Group Areas Act, although they still faced discrimination and did not receive all the benefits/rights of their newly obtained honorary white status such as voting.
+Chinese South Africans – descendend from migrant workers who came to work in the gold mines around Johannesburg in the late 19th century – were initially either classified as "Coloured" or "Other Asian" and were subject to numerous forms of discrimination and restriction.
+It was not until 1984 that South African Chinese, then numbering about 10,000, were given the same official rights as the Japanese, to be treated as whites in terms of the Group Areas Act, although they still faced discrimination and did not receive all the benefits of their newly obtained honorary white status, such as voting.

 Indonesians arrived at the Cape of Good Hope as slaves until the abolishment of slavery during the 19th century.
-They were predominantly Muslim, were allowed religious freedom and formed their own ethnic group/community known as Cape Malays.
+They were predominantly Muslim, were allowed religious freedom and formed their own ethnic community known as Cape Malays.
 They were classified as part of the Coloured racial group.
-This was the same for South Africans of Malaysian descent who were also classified as part of the Coloured race and thus considered "not-white".
-South Africans of Filipino descent were classified as "black" due to historical outlook on Filipinos by White South Africans, and many of them lived in Bantustans.
+This was the same for South Africans of Malaysian descent.
+South Africans of Filipino descent were classified as "black" due to the historical outlook on Filipinos by White South Africans, and many of them lived in Bantustans.

 The Lebanese population were somewhat of an anomaly during the apartheid era.
 Lebanese immigration to South Africa was chiefly Christian, and the group was originally classified as non-white; however, a court case in 1913 ruled that because Lebanese and Syrians originated from the Canaan region (the birthplace of Christianity and Judaism), they could not be discriminated against by race laws which targeted non-believers, and thus, were classified as white.
 The Lebanese community maintained their white status after the Population Registration Act came into effect; however, further immigration from the Middle East was restricted.

-Conservatism
+Conservatism and social policies

 Alongside apartheid, the National Party implemented a programme of social conservatism.
 Pornography, gambling and works from Marx, Lenin and other socialist thinkers were banned.
 Cinemas, shops selling alcohol and most other businesses were forbidden from opening on Sundays.
 Abortion, homosexuality and sex education were also restricted; abortion was legal only in cases of rape or if the mother's life was threatened.

 Television was not introduced until 1976 because the government viewed English programming as a threat to the Afrikaans language.
 Television was run on apartheid lines – TV1 broadcast in Afrikaans and English (geared to a White audience), TV2 in Zulu and Xhosa, TV3 in Sotho, Tswana and Pedi (both geared to a Black audience), and TV4 mostly showed programmes for an urban Black audience.